engagementlab/CivicSeed/doc/aws-environment.md

 Again, this number should be adjusted to fit the instance type and server setup.

-After setting `ulimits` for each instance, reboot the instances.
+After setting the `ulimit` for each instance, reboot the instances.

 #### Port routing with `iptables`